kornpow/bitcoin-ops/README.md

 - Full control over relay policy

 ### 3. Manual broadcast
-Just copy the transaction hex and paste it at:
+Copy the transaction hex from the output and paste it at:
 - Testnet: https://mempool.space/testnet/tx/push
 - Mainnet: https://mempool.space/tx/push

+**Tip:** Use the `--broadcast` flag to automatically broadcast to mempool.space API instead of manual copy/paste.

 ### Bitcoin Core RPC Setup